Utah Wage Garnishment Laws

 A continuing writ is only as good as the employer it names.

 Here is the gap the statute does not close.
-Utah hands a judgment creditor a powerful, year-long tool, but the creditor has to tell the court which employer to serve.
-The writ does not search; it must be served on a named garnishee, and if that name is stale, the debtor changed jobs, or the income is 1099 contractor pay run through a different entity, the writ returns unsatisfied and the year clock burns.
-Debtors who want to dodge a Utah garnishment know this, and some move between employers, work cash jobs, or route pay through a relative’s business specifically to keep any writ pointed at the wrong place.
+Utah hands a judgment creditor a powerful tool, but the creditor has to tell the court which employer to serve.
+The writ does not search; it must be served on a named garnishee.
+If that name is stale because the debtor changed jobs, if the income is 1099 contractor pay run through a different entity, or if the writ names a trading name rather than the payroll entity, the writ comes back unsatisfied, the queue position is wasted, and under 78A-2-216(4) a writ served against the wrong individual can cost the plaintiff up to $1,000 on top.
+In a queue ordered by service date, a wasted writ is not just a lost filing fee; it is a lost place in line.

 The Full Sequence, Start to Finish

 Seen end to end, a Utah wage-garnishment collection moves through a predictable order, and the employer locate sits right at the hinge.
-First, the creditor confirms it holds a valid, enforceable money judgment; a Utah judgment is generally enforceable for eight years and can be renewed, and recording an abstract of judgment creates a lien against the debtor’s real property in that county.
-Second, the creditor locates the collectible target, the current employer for wages, or a bank or other holder for a single writ, since a writ served on the wrong garnishee returns empty.
-Third, the creditor files the Application for Writ of Continuing Garnishment with the court that entered the judgment, pays the statutory garnishee fee, and has the clerk-issued writ served on the named employer together with the interrogatories.
-Fourth, the garnishee answers within seven business days, the debtor’s reply and exemption window opens, and absent a successful objection the employer begins withholding and remitting up to the 25% cap each pay period for as long as the writ remains effective.
-Fifth, when the year runs out with a balance still owed, the creditor applies for a fresh writ and the cycle repeats.
-The single point that decides whether the whole sequence produces money is step two, naming an employer that is real and current.
+First, the creditor confirms it holds a valid, enforceable money judgment.
+Utah Code 78B-2-311, amended by Chapter 493 of the 2025 General Session, allows an action within eight years of entry of a judgment, or of its renewal under the Renewal of Judgment Act at Title 78B, Chapter 6, Part 18; recording an abstract of judgment creates a lien against the debtor’s real property in that county.
+Second, the creditor confirms the collectible target — for wages, the current employer, using the 78A-2-216(6) written verification request and the court’s own form; for a single writ, the bank or other holder.
+Third, the creditor files the Application for Writ of Continuing Garnishment with the court that entered the judgment, attaches or arranges the garnishee fee, and has the clerk-issued writ served by a sheriff, constable, or licensed private investigator, together with the interrogatories, the notice of exemptions and the reply forms.
+Fourth, the garnishee answers within seven business days, the 14-day reply window and the 21-day retention period run from that service, and absent a successful objection the employer withholds and remits up to the applicable cap each pay period.
+Fifth, when the writ ends — at one year, at 120 days after a competing writ, or on satisfaction — the creditor applies for a fresh writ and the cycle repeats.
+The single point that decides whether the whole sequence produces money is step two.

 When a Utah Garnishment Comes Back Empty